yan-fang/Angular2Project/CONTRIBUTING.md

 to read on GitHub as well as in various git tools.

-Running ` yarn commit -a` will walk you through the commit process.
+Running ` yarn commit` will walk you through the commit process.

 ### Revert